Staying safe during Winter operations

 Take no risks and tread carefully

-Be prepared for slippery conditions:
+How to prepare yourself for slippery conditions:

 • Avoid distractions.
 Always look in the direction of travel and look down before you step down.